revops maturity model banner.png

 RevOps is a force multiplier for a scaling business, but the absence of it can be an anchor around the company’s neck.

 Of all the categories, underinvestment in the RevOps team itself is the most common.
-All too often, companies hire one or two beleaguered analysts, with no RevOPs leader between them at the VP level, and expect them to implement and maintain a dozen different technologies as the business rapidly evolves its GTM motion.
+All too often, companies hire one or two beleaguered analysts, with no RevOps leader between them at the VP level, and expect them to implement and maintain a dozen different technologies as the business rapidly evolves its GTM motion.
 This means systems will be disconnected from business processes, constantly deepening tech debt, and the sole focus for the team is on firefighting with no time or ability to think strategically about RevOps.

 On the flip side, the category most commonly over-invested in is Systems & Tools.
 As a company grows it will inevitably encounter new RevOps problems.
 All too often the answer is “there’s a tool for that,” and the company buys a new point solution and plugs it in.
 This creates an ever-increasing burden of system ownership and often introduces redundancy of multiple tools that overlap in functionality.